semihozenc/HashTableDesign-for-AssemblerOptab/README.md

 # HashTableDesign-for-AssemblerOptab
-Hash Table Design for Assembler Optab in Java
+Hash Table Design for Assembler Optab in Java.<br>
 This repo contains the assembler commands and machine codes of the BZK.SAU.FPGA architecture.